adyaman-singh/Log-Ingestion-and-Querying-System/README.md

 Filter bar with debounce on message search

-Realtime chart using Recharts
+Realtime chart using Recharts (BONUS)

 Realtime log list with highlight for matched filters

-Theme toggle (cyberpunk / rust)
+Theme toggle (cyberpunk / rust) (BONUS)

-WebSocket client auto-receives new logs and updates the list
+WebSocket client auto-receives new logs and updates the list (BONUS)

-Clear filters button resets all fields including debounced input
+Clear filters button resets all fields including debounced input (BONUS)

 # How to run the project locally
-# Prerequisites
+# Prerequisites (NODE 20 IS MANDATORY)
 Node.js v20 installed

 You can install using nvm install 20